DNS server not responding? Here’s how to fix the error

 netsh interface show interface

-The primary and secondary servers can then be configured with the following commands:
+Now you can configure primary and secondary DNS servers with the following commands:

 Checking the new DNS server

 You can find out whether changing DNS server has solved the problem by carrying out a simple test.
-Enter the URL of a well-known site in your browser (e.g. www.google.com).
-If the site can be accessed it means the DNS server is functioning properly.
+Enter the URL of a well-known site in your browser e.g. https://www.google.com.
+If the site can be accessed, it means the DNS server is functioning properly.

-If the site can’t be accessed, you can enter the following IP address into your browser: 220.127.116.11.
+If the site can’t be accessed, you can enter the following IP address into your browser: 18.104.22.168.
 This is one of Google’s IP addresses.
-If Google doesn’t appear after entering the address, it probably means there’s a general internet problem rather than a problem with the DNS server.
+If Google doesn’t appear after entering the address, it probably means there’s a general Internet problem rather than a problem with the DNS server.